Hopkins1/TradSimpChinese/README.md

 3) Convert regional words and idioms used in the source material to those words and idioms used in the destination material

+4) Convert text direction

-4) Convert individual sections or the entire book
+5) Convert individual sections or the entire book

-5) Update metadata and table of contents
+6) Update metadata and table of contents

-6) Provides command line processing for batch operations
+7) Provides command line processing for batch operations

 7) This is an editor plugin so users can make changes in case the conversion is not perfect